 The Pennsylvania Supreme Court shot down generic Reglan manufacturers and the maker of Reglan’s request to flip the trial court’s decision to deny their preemption summary judgment motion.

 Reglan is used to treat short-term heartburn caused by gastroesophageal reflux disease (GERD).
 It is also used to speed up gastric emptying in diabetes patients.
 Because the drug is a dopamine antagonist, it increases lower esophageal sphincter pressure.

-Anyway, the trial court denied defendants’ motion for summary judgment because the defendants did not demonstrate that the law would not recognize any of the causes of action asserted by the plaintiffs.
+Anyway, the trial court denied the defendants’ motion for summary judgment because the defendants did not show that the law would recognize none of the causes of action asserted by the plaintiffs.

-I don’t think this means all or even any Reglan cases are going to make it past preemption.
+I don’t think this means all or even any Reglan cases will make it past preemption.
 I think it means that it is still too soon to call what effect preemption will have on these claims.